 As for dining, options were plenty.
 Fans of Nobu cuisine will especially love the Nobu restaurant on property overlooking the ocean, which serves all the classic Nobu dishes such as the fan-favorite Miso Black Cod.
 At Pacific Restaurant, you will find traditional Mexican dishes like their taco lunch with mezcal pairings.
 The third restaurant, Malibu Farm, offers organic, farm-to-table dining similar to its location in Malibu, California.
 All 3 of the main restaurants offer quality food with great presentation.

 The highlight of all rooms at Nobu include a luxurious spa-like soaking tub, stylish beach/pool bags to borrow, and all the luxury offerings such as butler service, high thread-count linens, and high-quality toiletries.
 The Japenese-minimalist design was the perfect touch for peace and tranquility on a relaxing vacation.
-For this trip, I wanted to book hotels that had rooms with private pools to spend more time social distancing, and the room I stayed in had a desert dune view which offered plenty of privacy.
+For this trip, I wanted to book hotels that had rooms with private pools to spend more time social distancing, and the room I stayed in had a desert dune view that offered plenty of privacy.
 Ocean-view pool rooms are also available, however are much less private as they face inward to the hotel where guests pass by.
 The pool itself was a large plunge pool that received plenty of sunlight throughout the day.
 I spent most of my time here ordering snacks like chips and guacamole, and plenty of the delicious Nobu margaritas which are made with yuzu, adding the perfect hint of Japanese flavor to this otherwise classically Mexican cocktail.
 Of all the places I visited in Cabo, the cocktails at Nobu were the most unique and by far my favorite.

 Overall, the highlight of staying at Nobu was the thoughtfully-designed aesthetics of the resort itself and the rooms within it.
 The private pool rooms were perfect, and exactly what I was looking for.
 Lastly, Nobu offers more personal luxury experiences than other similar hotels, including yacht excursions, private beach dinners, and custom-tailored experiences to make your stay truly unforgettable.
 The hotel experience felt luxurious from start-to-finish and as a fan of the Nobu brand, the high-standards were definitely met.